-Avoiding or reducing meat, dairy products, and saturated fat.
+Avoiding meat, dairy products, and saturated fat.
 The associations between meat and endometrial cancer have not been consistent; overall, case-control studies have identified increased risk of endometrial cancer associated with red meat in particular, a finding not reflected in most prospective studies., However, connections have emerged between components of meat (heme iron and saturated fat) and this cancer.
 The Swedish Mammography Cohort found significant relationships between both heme iron (found in both red and white meat) and liver consumption and endometrial cancer.
 A dose-response analysis of fat intake and endometrial cancer concluded that increasing total fat intake by 10% of calories increased risk for this cancer by 5%.
-However, increasing saturated fat intake by 10g/1000 kcals was associated with a much greater risk (17%).
-This implies that the effect of saturated fats on increasing risk for endometrial cancer is more than three times that of other types of fat.
+However, increasing saturated fat intake by 10 g/1000 kcals was associated with a much greater risk (17%).
+This implies that the effect of saturated fats on increasing risk for endometrial cancer is more than 3 times that of other types of fat.

-Dairy products may contribute to these effects, as shown in the Nurses’ Health study, which found a 40% greater risk for endometrial cancer in postmenopausal nonusers of hormone replacement therapy (HRT) who consumed 3 or more dairy servings per day, compared with those consuming less than 1.
+Dairy products may contribute to these effects, as shown in the Nurses’ Health study, which found a 40% greater risk for endometrial cancer in postmenopausal nonusers of hormone replacement therapy who consumed 3 or more dairy servings per day, compared with those consuming less than 1.
 Some evidence indicates that this association is due to the influence of dietary fat on adiposity and, consequently, on circulating estrogens.

 Fruits, vegetables, and legumes.
-Although the NIH-AARP study found no significant relationship between fruit and vegetable intakes and endometrial cancer, previous studies suggested that these foods may be associated with reductions in risk by as much as 50-60%.,, In the American Cancer Society’s Cancer Prevention Study II Nutrition Cohort of over 41,000 women, protective effects of vegetables and fruits (20% and 25% lower risk, respectively) for those consuming the highest amounts of these foods were identified only in women who had never used hormone therapy.
+Although the NIH-AARP study found no significant relationship between fruit and vegetable intakes and endometrial cancer, previous studies suggested that these foods may be associated with reductions in risk by as much as 50-60%.,, In the American Cancer Society’s Cancer Prevention Study II Nutrition Cohort of more than 41,000 women, protective effects of vegetables and fruits (20% and 25% lower risk, respectively) for those consuming the highest amounts of these foods were identified only in women who had never used hormone therapy.